GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 Several improvements were made to the method for testing big graphs.
 Now a submethod is called which initializes a graph with random values.
 This can take a long time, so the graph is no longer wiped between times running the program.

+UPDATE NOTES(7/12/12)
+This commit primarily brings some observations about the efficiency of the program.
+For this purpose, please see the new "Efficiency Notes" document.

+There have also been some added features and tweeks.
+I have changed the name of listConnected() to listConnected1() and I have reintroduced listConnected2(), a method that was removed with vertex objects.
+I have also changed deleteVertex() to make use of listConnected2().